Best Tablet Cases for Kids

 Protecting your kid's tablet, that valuable gadget that lets them learn, play and stop asking "are we there yet" is an important task, one worth buying a solid and sturdy case.
 Because unless your child's never dropped anything ever, you'll need to keep your new investment safe, especially if its Apple's latest iPad, which isn't cheap at $329.
 While the Amazon Fire tablets slide right into the $24.99 FreeTime Kid-Proof Case, we've found plenty of alternatives that protect other models from the chaos a child can create.

 Also, Speck's announced its upcoming Case-E cases for tablets.
-Shipping in the first quarter of 2019, the Case-E cases are the successors to the company's iGuy line, and offer feature detachable arms to turn the tablet into a stand and wrap around car seats, so kids can stay entertained in the backseat.
+Shipping soon (estimated for the first quarter of 2019), the Case-E cases are the successors to the company's iGuy line, and offer feature detachable arms to turn the tablet into a stand and wrap around car seats, so kids can stay entertained in the backseat.

 Amazon FreeTime Kid-Proof Case